Fasting guidelines<6 months

 *Clear fluid is anything you can see through which isn’t cloudy!
 E.g. apple juice, water and lemonade (not coke or milk) |

-How your child goes to sleepMost children go to sleep with gas delivered though a mask attached to a balloon.
-Some children prefer a needle, inserted after numbing cream is applied.
+How your child goes to sleepMost children go to sleep with gas delivered though a mask.
+Some children prefer a needle inserted after numbing cream is applied.

 Waking up and going homeAs soon as your child wakes up, we will call you to be with them.